 Phone: 09 280 3672

-Failing a resolution with us, you can lay a complaint primarily with an industry dispute resolution scheme or the Commerce Commission.
+Failing a resolution with us, you can lay a complaint primarily with the Telecommunications Dispute Resolution Scheme at www.tdr.org.nz or 0508 98 98 98 or the Commerce Commission at https://comcom.govt.nz/make-a-

 NZ Relay is an excellent service to help deaf, hearing impaired, blind or speech impaired persons with critical information.